Army-Navy game hotel reservations canceled due to influx of migrants in Massachusetts

 FOXBORO - It is one of the most anticipated games in college football and this year it is being played at Gillette Stadium.
 The Army-Navy game will make its Foxboro debut on December 9th.

-American presidents often attend, but you can be certain tens of thousands of veterans will pour into Greater Boston.
+American presidents often attend, but you can be certain tens of thousands of veterans will pour into the greater Boston area.
 Tickets to the game sell out quickly and hotel rooms become a hot commodity.

 That's why it was all the more troubling when Mark Mansbach, a travel agent out of New Jersey, started getting calls from clients that their hotel rooms for the game were being canceled.
 He decided to call the hotels his agency was partnering with for the game.